Lvenizerv/DeviantZero/README.md

 Currrently, the file is undetected, however a few sentinelone installations I have obsereved had blocked this.
 Feel free to crypt it.

 Credits to https://github.com/benheise for creating https://github.com/benheise/TrustedInstallerToken which this project was based off of.

+You will require administrator privileges to run this.
+After that is done, reboot the system and SentinelOne won't be able to monitor files anymore !!